 Of course, like the badass Gap Seller you are, it’s imperative to start with the problem you want to solve before diving into the product you think could help.
 Looking for best sales books for beginners?
 Want to learn an entirely new selling technique?
 Struggling to close deals because buyers are going dark?
 Identify the “why” behind your search first, and then you’ll be in a position to make the right decision.
 Once you’ve nailed the “why”, you’re ready to make a decision.

-Why do you read sales books?
 Sales is one of the most well read careers.
 We are constantly trying to stay up to date on new trends, methods, and tactics.
 Having an ongoing list of books to read allows us to keep our skills sharp.
 Consistent learning and growth is a crucial piece of a successful salesperson’s day to day life.
 We are lucky to have so many influential leaders in our space that choose to write books and we can learn from these people and be inspired by them through their writing.
-The best books for sales professionals have been written by sales professionals.

 1. Gap Selling